tajdeluca/portfolio/content/experience/holidaytaxis.md

+---
+title: HolidayTaxis
+description: A Brighton based travel company with offices around the world.
+Here I was able to work with several notable travel companies to implement custom whitelabel solutions.
+role: Senior Front-End Developer
+startDate: 01-07-2017
+gradientStartColour: '#003087'
+gradientEndColour:  '#0961a6'
+gradientDirection: '134'
+---

 ### Background
 HolidayTaxis has provided me with various challenges and allowed me to delve further into developing my understanding of server infrastructure as well as giving me the opportunity to improve their legacy systems utilising NodeJS.